+\bmhead{QPINN} The QPINN is based on the tensor-decomposed model in Corollary \ref{coro:rank1_poly} (Theorem \ref{theorem:tensor_poly} when tensor rank $R=1$) with an added entangling layer.
+We take the controlled-$e^{-iH(\lambda)}$ as the added entangling layer with the 4-qubit entangling Hamiltonian $H(\lambda) = \frac{\lambda}{2}\,(I \otimes Z \otimes Z \otimes I)$ where $\lambda \in \mathbb{R}$ is a trainable parameter, as defined in Equations~\ref{eq:add_layer} and \ref{eq:add_hamiltonian}.
 The circuit diagram of our QPINN is shown in Figure~\ref{fig:QPINN_HJB_circuit}.
-The tensor-decomposed model follows Corollary \ref{coro:rank1_poly} with polynomial degree $L=1$ and number of variables $D=2$.
-The added entangling layer controlled-$e^{-iH(\lambda)}$ is implemented by an \texttt{IsingZZ} gate on qubits 3 and 4, with identity matrices on qubits 2 and 5, under the control of qubit 1.
-The QPINN therefore has 6 parameters from the tensor-decomposed model and 1 parameter from the added entangling layer, which means there are 7 trainable parameters in total.
-In this experiment, we focus on a relatively simple Hamiltonian, while the extenssion to more general and expressive entangling Hamiltonians is left for future work.
+The tensor-decomposed model follows Corollary \ref{coro:rank1_poly} with polynomial degree $L=1$ and number of variables $D=2$. \LW{As in the circuit block of Figure~\ref{fig:V_circuit_main}, each input variable is represented by a two-qubit register.
+In Figure~\ref{fig:QPINN_HJB_circuit}, qubit 1 is the Hadamard-test control, while qubits 2 and 3 form one input register and qubits 4 and 5 form the other input register.} The added entangling layer controlled-$e^{-iH(\lambda)}$ is implemented by an \texttt{IsingZZ} gate on qubits 3 and 4, with identity matrices on qubits 2 and 5, under the control of qubit 1. \LW{Thus, this \texttt{IsingZZ} gate introduces weak entanglement between the two input variables.} The QPINN therefore has 6 parameters from the tensor-decomposed model and 1 parameter from the added entangling layer, which means there are 7 trainable parameters in total.

-When the parameter $\lambda=0$, the added entangling layer reduces to an identity matrix.
-Since the polynomial degree $L=1$ and the number of variables $D=2$, the corresponding hypothesis function can be a product of two degree 1 univariate polynomials $p_1(x) p_2(t)$.
-The product represents a tensor-decomposed structure with tensor rank $R=1$.
-A larger $L$ value improves expressivity, allowing the target function to be approximated more precisely, but also increases the required resource costs.
-In this case, the hypothesis space contains functions of the form $\{p_1(x) p_2(t)\}$.
-This special case corresponds to the Quantum-inspired PINN by keeping $\lambda=0$ at all times, as shown in Figure~\ref{fig:QPINN_HJB_circuit} without the added entangling layer.